bitovi/academy/src/typescript/09-interfaces/interfaces.md

 @parent learn-typescript 9
 @outline 3

-@description Learn how to write Interfaces, set optional properties, and about the power of using interfaces in classes and functions.
+@description Learn how to write Interfaces, set optional properties, and use interfaces in classes and functions.

 @body